Georgie Fame and the Blue Flames

 Georgie Fame and the Blue Flames were a British rhythm and blues group during the 1960s whose repertoire spanned R&B, pop, rock and jazz.

-They were originally the backing band for rock and roll singer Billy Fury.

-At the end of 1961, their piano player Georgie Fame took over as lead vocalist and they went on to enjoy great success without Fury.
 They were influenced by Jon Hendricks, Mose Allison and blues musicians such as Willie Mabon.

-The group found other influences in ska, which could be heard in Jamaican cafes in and around Ladbroke Grove, England, and frequented by the group's Jamaican born trumpeter Eddie Thornton.
-During the group's three-year residency at The Flamingo Club, Fame heard the latest jazz and blues from America, and it was Booker T. & the M.G.'s recording "Green Onions" which inspired him to take up playing Hammond organ with the band.
+The group found other influences in ska, which could be heard in Jamaican cafes in and around Ladbroke Grove, England, and frequented by the group's Jamaican-born trumpeter Eddie Thornton.
+During the group's three-year residency at The Flamingo Club, Fame heard the latest jazz and blues from America.
+It was Booker T. & the M.G.'s recording "Green Onions" which inspired him to take up playing Hammond organ with the band.

 History

+Vincente Tartaglia, AKA Clay Nicholls, originally led them in 1958, before he departed and the band became the backing band for rock and roll singer Billy Fury.
+At the end of 1961, their piano player Georgie Fame took over as lead vocalist and they went on to enjoy great success without Fury.

 Formation

 Georgie Fame (then known as Clive Powell) and Colin Green had worked together in 'Colin Green's Beat Boys', who had backed Gene Vincent and Eddie Cochran during UK tours.
-In 1961, piano player Fame, drummer Red Reece, bassist Tex Makins and Green were hired by pop manager Larry Parnes to back Billy Fury as the Blue Flames.
+In 1961, piano player Fame, drummer Red Reece, bassist Tex Makins, and Green were hired by pop manager Larry Parnes to back Billy Fury as the Blue Flames.
 Fury's manager dismissed them in February 1962 as he felt they were "too jazzy" and replaced them with the Tornados.

 1961–1963

 In December 1961, Alan "Earl" Watson fronted the Blue Flames, playing tenor saxophone and singing.
-In May 1962, the group was augmented by Ghanaian percussionist Neeomi "Speedy" Acquaye and Green left the group.
-Fame took over as the lead vocalist, Green was replaced by Joe Moretti and in turn was later replaced by John McLaughlin.
-During that time Rod "Boots" Slade had taken over as bass player while Makins toured with Johnny Hallyday.
-Saxophonist Mick Eve joined the group during 1962 and eventually the line up was completed by Johnny Marshall.
+In May 1962, the group was augmented by Ghanaian percussionist Neeomi "Speedy" Acquaye, and Green left the group.
+Fame took over as the lead vocalist, Green was replaced by Joe Moretti, and in turn was later replaced by John McLaughlin.
+During that time, Rod "Boots" Slade had taken over as bass player while Makins toured with Johnny Hallyday.
+Saxophonist Mick Eve joined the group in 1962, and eventually the line-up was completed by Johnny Marshall.

-McLaughlin departed in April 1963 when he joined The Graham Bond Organisation, leaving the group without a guitarist for 18 months and during this period Rik Gunnell took over the management of the band.
+McLaughlin departed in April 1963 when he joined The Graham Bond Organisation, leaving the group without a guitarist for 18 months, and during this period, Rik Gunnell took over the management of the band.
 In September 1963, they recorded their debut album Rhythm and Blues at the Flamingo which was produced by Ian Samwell, engineered by Glyn Johns and released on the Columbia label.